 As it happened, we borrowed a birthing pool from a friend.
 We may have purchased a Lay-Z-Spa if this hadn’t been an option, though.
 It seems like a sensible idea – fill it up in advance and keep the water warm and circulated with a pump?

-Public Health England now advise against filling up the pool in advance, due to the risk of legionnaire’s disease, a very serious lung infection caused by legionella bacteria, after a newborn found to have contracted legionnaire’s was taken into intensive care.
-The source of the legionella bacteria was traced back to the birth pool.
-The company was not named.
+Public Health England now advise against filling up the pool in advance, due to the risk of legionnaire’s disease.
+Legionnaire’s is a very serious lung infection caused by legionella bacteria.
+A newborn was found to have contracted legionnaire’s and was taken into intensive care.
+The source of the legionella bacteria was later traced back to the birth pool.
+The company who manufactured the pool was not named.

 Prof Nick Phin, from Public Health England said: “This is an extremely unusual situation, which we are taking very seriously… We advise that heated birthing pools, filled in advance of labour and where the temperature is then maintained by use of a heater and pump, are not used in the home setting while we investigate further and until definitive advice on disinfection and safety is available.”